The RBF Earns Platinum LEED Certification

 FXFOWLE's design for the RBF's office creates an environment that resonates with trustees, staff, visitors, and the nonprofit community it serves.
 A key feature of the RBF's new office is the Grants Hub, a collaboration between FXFOWLE and the Fund, which provides staff with a central place to work together, discuss grant-related issues, and review proposals.
 The space both highlights the core business of the Fund, and serves to further improve operational efficiencies.
 Before the RBF moved to its new office, staff had been examining the Fund's grantmaking processes, and experimenting with different ways to organize the collection and review of grant materials in an open and shared central space.

 The RBF is one of eight publicly reporting projects in New York City to receive LEED Platinum certification for commercial interiors.
-The Fund's green build-out was captured in Moving to a Sustainable Future and is available at www.rbf.org and www.youtube.com.
+The Fund's green build-out was captured in the short film Moving to a Sustainable Future, available on YouTube and RBF.org.
 RBF's design and construction team included: FXFOWLE - architect; John Gallin & Son - construction managers; Cosentini Associates - M/E/P engineer; Gilsanz Murray Steficek, LLP - structural engineer; Illumination Arts - lighting designer; Cerami & Associates - acoustical and audiovisual designer; Loring Engineers - commissioning; Two Twelve - signage; and Levien and Company - project manager.

 "The strength of USGBC has always been the collective strength of our leaders in the building industry," said Rick Fedrizzi, President, CEO & Founding Chair, U.S. Green Building Council.
 "Given the extraordinary importance of climate protection and the central role of the building industry in that effort, the Rockefeller Brothers Fund demonstrates their leadership through their LEED certification of Platinum."